wikitongues/language-database/schema.md

 For language names, an array of all of the strings used in naming a language

 #Method 1
+Each language has a corpus table with all of the phrases in that language.
+Each user owns their authored books.
 ###Sample Poly User
 |ID|User Name|OAuth|Books|…|
 |---|---|---|---|---|